 Instead of solving these problems, organizations are often adding to the amount of data that require a data scientist’s attention.
 Through activity and system logs, 3rd-party APIs and vendors, and other publicly available data, companies have access to an increasingly large and diverse set of data sources.
 But without the right systems in place, the prohibitive cost of data manipulation leaves much of this data dormant in “data lakes.”

-Here is list of important things that data scientist do:
+Here is a list of important things that data scientist do:

 - No one cares how you did it